alan-turing-institute/arc-model-similarities-phase-2/scripts/README.md

 - wandb: arguments to pass directly to wandb

 You can see an example in the repository config folder as [trainer.yaml](/configs/trainer.yaml).

+### Attack Config File

+This should be a YAML file containing the following elements:

+- num_attack_images: the number of attack images to generate for each attack
+- attack names: a list of attack names.
+Note only `L2FastGradientAttack` and `BoundaryAttack` are implemented
+- epsilons: a list of values of epsilon to compute an attack for
+- model_version: wandb model version for downloading a model from wandb

+You can see an example in the repository config folder as [attack.yaml](/configs/attack.yaml).